 View from the car park at Argal Reservoir, Penryn, Cornwall.

 Mine building at Poldice on the coast to coast mineral tramways trail (Cornwall).

 Route: Coast to Coast Mineral Tramways Trail from Devoran to Portreath.

 Terrain: Cycle trail, road

 This trail’s distance of 11 miles makes for an out-and-back of 22 miles; perfect for marathon training.

 Old chimney stack Bissoe trail.

 For those used to Cornwall’s scenic coast, golden beaches and lush green farmland the mineral tramway offers a new landscape to explore.
 In parts more moonscape than landscape, where you are never far from a reminder of the areas fascinating industrial history.

 It is hard to believe that only 150 years ago the whole area was one of the most industrialised areas in the world.
-Tramways and railways traversed the route.
+Tramways and Railways traversed the route.
 Following the contours of the valleys which echoed to the sound of mining stamps and the toil of thousands of men below ground and women and children above ground.
-In the intervening 150 years the smell of coal and labouring bodies has subsided and nature has slowly taken a hold.
+In the intervening 150 years, the smell of coal and laboring bodies has subsided and nature has slowly taken a hold.
 It is a testament to the power of nature and (perhaps given the current global environmental issues) reassuring to see that nature has the power to erase most of man’s past mistakes and mismanagement.
 Yet even the power of nature has been unable to heal all of the scars inflicted on this land in the name of profit and the pursuit of mineral riches.